virtual-labs/exp-linear-perceptron-learning-iiith/experiment/procedure.md

-#Add Train ing Data Points
+# Add Training Data Points

 * Click anywhere on the **canvas** to add a training point.
 * Use the **radio buttons** to select the class label: